SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Reference_Booking_Manager.md

 This property is used to define how to generate a contributing booking for a specific service definition.
 (See [Creating contributing bookings](xref:Service_Orchestration_contrib_bookings#creating-contributing-bookings).)

-The JSON value of this property should contain the following fields:
+The JSON value of this property can contain the following fields:

-- *CandidateResources*: The resources that should be used per node (optional).
+- *CandidateResources*: Optional.
+The resources that should be used per node.
 You can specify a list of resources for each node.
 In case no resources are specified or none of the specified resources are available, the system will select the first available resource from the global list of resources.

-- *Concurrency*: Integer defining the maximum concurrency for the contributing resource.
+- *Concurrency*: Integer defining the maximum concurrency for the contributing resource (i.e. the number of overlapping bookings allowed to make use of the resource).

-- *ConvertToContributing*: Determines whether the *Convert to Contributing* checkbox is selected by default (true) or not (false).
+- *ConvertToContributing*:  Determines whether the *Convert to Contributing* checkbox is selected by default (*true*) or not (*false*).<!-- RN 28069 -->

 - *LifeCycle*: The type of lock life cycle, which can be *Locked* or *Unlocked*. *Locked* means the timing of the contributing booking is tied to that of the main booking; *Unlocked* means it is independent from the main booking.
+See [Locked or unlocked](xref:Service_Orchestration_contrib_bookings#locked-or-unlocked).

-- *LiteContributingResource*: Determines whether a lite contributing resource is used.
+- *LiteContributingResource*: Optional.
+Determines whether a lite contributing resource is used.
 If the property is not specified, regular contributing resources will be created.
 See [Enabling lite contributing bookings](xref:Service_Orchestration_contrib_bookings#enabling-lite-contributing-bookings).<!-- RN 31182 -->

 - *OrchestrationTrigger*: *Local* or *Main*.
 If set to *Main*, the service state will not be updated and LSO will not be triggered.
+See [Main or local](xref:Service_Orchestration_contrib_bookings#main-or-local).

-- *ParentSystemFunction*: GUID of the parent system function.
+- *ParentSystemFunction*: The GUID of the system function that defines the signature of the contributing resource.

-- *PostRoll*: The post-roll interval in minutes.
+- *PostRoll*: Optional.
+The post-roll interval in minutes.
+Only used for Dijkstra use case.

-- *PreRoll*: The pre-roll interval in minutes.
+- *PreRoll*: Optional.
+The pre-roll interval in minutes.
+Only used for Dijkstra use case.

-- *ReservationAppendixName*: String that will be appended to the current booking name.
+- *ReservationAppendixName*: Optional.
+String that will be appended to the booking name.

-- *ReservationType*: The type of booking, i.e.:
+- *ReservationType*: Optional.
+Only used for Dijkstra use case.
+Represents the type of booking, i.e.:

   - *Standalone*